gordonwatts/dataframe_expressions/README.md

 And when one enters `d.eles.pt` the backend will see `df.Electrons("Electrons").pt / 1000.0`.

-The aliases can reference each other (though no recusion is allowed), so fairly complex expressions can be built up.
+The aliases can reference each other (though no recursion is allowed), so fairly complex expressions can be built up.
 This library's alias resolution is quite simple (it is a prototype).
 Matching is possible.
 For example, if the first argument is a `.`, then only references directly off the dataframe are translated.
 This feature could be used to define a _personality_ module for an analysis for an experiment.

 ## Usage with a backend

-While the above shows you want the libaray can track, it says nothing about how you use it.
+While the above shows you want the library can track, it says nothing about how you use it.
 The following steps are necessary.

 1. Subclass `dataframe_expressions.DataFrame` with your class.
-Make sure you initalize the `DataFrame` sub class.
+Make sure you initialize the `DataFrame` sub class.
 However, no need to pass any arguments.
 For this discussion lets call this `MyDF`

 1. Users build expression as you would expect, `df = MyDF(...)`, and `df1 = df.jets[df.jets.pt > 10]`

-1. Users trigger rendering of the expression in your libaray in some way that makes sense, `get_data(df1)`
+1. Users trigger rendering of the expression in your library in some way that makes sense, `get_data(df1)`

-1. When you get control with the toplevel `DataFrame` expression, you can now do the following to render it:
+1. When you get control with the top level `DataFrame` expression, you can now do the following to render it:

 ```
 from dataframe_expressions import render